 When you’re considering moving to Arizona, keep these things in mind.
 It’s an unforgettable feeling to call that place home.
 Nobody can deny that the climate and culture of this mid-section of the Southwest area are unlike any other.
-So, here are the things you should know before moving to Arizona.

 If you enjoy the heat, Arizona is the perfect place to call home.
 Phoenix, Arizona’s capital and most populous city, enjoys more days of sun than other cities in the United States.
 Arizona is said to have the highest annual average number of sunlight hours per person in the US.
 The sunny weather is one of the best reasons to move to Arizona.